gahag-ml/icpsr-36404-analysis/readme.md

     <min_sup>    the minimum support ratio ([0, 1.0])
 ```

+## Notebooks
+fernanda <fernandaguimaraes28@gmail.com>

+First, install the necessary `packages` to run the notebook:

+`pip install scikit-learn`
+`pip install pandas`
+`pip install datetime`
+`pip install numpy`

+`pip install pysugbroup`

+After that, it is necessary to put the data on the same folder, or alter the path in the notebook:

+`data_path = "36404-0001-Data.tsv"`

+That's it.
+Now just run the notebook with jupyter.
+You can also select the subgroup
+`max_size` by altering the `depth` parameter in the `Subgroup Discovery` section.

 ## Additional crates

 The following Rust crates were developed in order to support this work: